epccs/RPUno/Capture/README.md

 For how I setup my Makefile toolchain <http://epccs.org/indexes/Document/DvlpNotes/LinuxBoxCrossCompiler.html>.

-With optiboot installed run 'make bootload' and it will compile and then flash the MCU the same way Arduino does.
+With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUno run 'make bootload' and it should compile and then flash the MCU.

 ```
 rsutherland@straightneck:~/Samba/RPUno/Capture$ make bootload